 There are three basic ways that people plagiarize.

 - Fixed Plagiarism is the act of simply revising key main words – this means that the original content is only moderately amended.
 This happens all the time in the academic world.
-We cannot detect this with our scanner.

 - Substantial Plagiarism is the act of inserting the plagiarist’s ideas and concepts into the original material – there is some copying of the original material done but it is mixed with the plagiarist’s own work.
-We detect and show you this in our online plagiarism checker with a percentage.
-Google might actually still rank this content, but it is still a problem for students.

 - Of course, who can forget the last type of plagiarism which is outright copying of the exact original material and passing it off as your own?
-We can also detect this as long as the content is indexed by Google.

 The problem seems to stem from people who want to make their work easier by not paying for the original ideas of other authors – sadly most of these content thieves will actually get away with it.
 That is why it is necessary to curb modern day plagiarism with helpful applications.